Discover/OpenDota API

 OpenDota APIopendota.com

-Access Dota 2 match data, player stats, hero win rates, and pro match results via the OpenDota API.
-Supports SQL queries, player search, and more.
+Access Dota 2 match data, player stats, hero win rates, pro match results, and custom SQL queries via the OpenDota API.
+9 endpoints.

 Endpoint health